About Us

 We use a 5 Meeple Rating Scale

-Like many types of reviews that you’re familiar with, we rate the games we review on a 5 point scale.
+We rate games on a popular 5 point scale.
 Of course, since we’re reviewing games, it can’t simply be a “5-star” rating system.
-So we rate our games on a “5-Meeple” scale.
-And everyone in the family has their own Meeple color for our rating system.
+So we rate our games on a 5-Meeple” scale.

 What’s a Meeple? you ask.
 Well, we don’t know exactly when the name first surfaced, but as close as we can tell it stands for miniature people.
 It’s the cool little wooden people that are found in many games (originally from “Euro-Games”) – the most popular of which is Carcassonne.